Connor-22/LSPDFR-Setup/README.md

+NOTICE: Currently the download URL for LSPDFR is not pointed to the download server.

-# LSPDFR-Setup (Preview)
+# LSPDFR Setup (Preview)

 Currently in testing.

-NOTICE: Currently downloading LSPDFR is not pointed to the correct URL, closer to release it will be corrected!

 # Goal: